- Search The Registry

-Born in Klerksdorp, Transvaal, South Africa, Desmond Mpilo Tutu, and his family moved to Johannesburg when he was 12 years old.
-Although he wanted to become a physician, his family could not afford the cost and he followed in his father's footsteps in teaching.
-In 1951, Tutu studied at the Pretoria Bantu Normal College and went on to teach at Johannesburg Bantu High School, where he remained until 1957.
+Born in Klerksdorp, Transvaal, South Africa, Desmond Mpilo Tutu and his family moved to Johannesburg when he was 12.
+Although he wanted to become a physician, his family could not afford the cost, and he followed in his father's footsteps in teaching.
+In 1951, Tutu studied at the Pretoria Bantu Normal College and taught at Johannesburg Bantu High School, where he remained until 1957.

 In 1987, Tutu was awarded the Pacem in Terris Award.
 It was named after a 1963 encyclical letter by Pope John XXIII that calls upon all people of goodwill to secure peace among all nations.
 He received the Nobel Peace Prize in 1984, the Albert Schweitzer Prize for Humanitarianism, and the Magubela prize for liberty in 1986.

 In 2000, Tutu received an honorary doctor of law degree from the University of Alberta.
 In 2005, Tutu received an honorary degree from the University of North Florida.
 That same year he was named a Doctor of Humane Letters at Fordham University in the Bronx.
-He was also awarded an honorary Doctor of Humane Letters by Berea College prior to delivering the commencement address.
+Berea College also awarded him an honorary Doctor of Humane Letters before delivering the commencement address.
 In 2006, Tutu was named a Doctor of Public Service at the College of William and Mary in Virginia, where he was also the commencement speaker.
 He was awarded the Light of Truth award by the Dalai Lama for his contribution toward public understanding of Tibet.